 The likes of Ramsey should be getting more game time, particularly when we are 3-0 up with 10 mins left to play.
 Guilbert should be able to give Cash a rest for the last 15 mins and we need to be able to take Jack off and feel comfortable with his replacement.
 Luiz too, he is proving to be an outstanding purchase, but we have Nakamba and Hourihane that can come on and give him a break.
 Smith needs to show his skills at managing a squad and he needs these players to be integrated into the team properly and not just as bench warmers that don’t get to kick a ball in anger.

 Last season I was firmly behind keeping Smith as manager.
 My logic was it was a new team and the players and Smith and little or no experience in the PL and I believed that a season working together would benefit them all.
 This season is different.
 Smith needs to keep pushing Aston Villa forward and I think developing the squad will be his most important task.
 If Smith manages to accomplish this then I am happy to see him remain as our manager.
-If not, I think there will be questioned asked and maybe we should replace him before we are forced to replace him.
 I am not suggesting replacing him now.
 That would be crazy as he is doing an excellent job.
 But as the season develops, we need to keep the pressure on and keep looking to see how we can improve.

 Jan transfer window